UMN-Morris-Csci3412-Fall2024/lab7-threaded-echo-client-server-jack-ely-2/Results.md

 ## Server

-We changed it to add a new thread every time.
+We changed it to add a new thread for every client that connects to the server.

-## Client

-We changed the client to handle all of the new threads from the server.